onescales/google-sheet-api/README.md

 The example we use is a simple one column sheet which can be read in json output and written to append to the last line.

-For a visual overview and full details, see our youtube video - https://www.youtube.com/watch?v=pJOcRSEqhDk
+For a visual overview and full details, see our article at https://onescales.com/blogs/main/google-sheet-public-rest-api and our youtube video at https://www.youtube.com/watch?v=pJOcRSEqhDk

 # Steps